 The food in Rwanda is very good – the quality being similar to Kenya, meals being at reasonable prices.
 Some of the more popular dishes are goat meat, Nile perch and beef brochettes.
 It is possible to get continental food but this is more expensive than the local food.
 It is very important not to drink the water in Rwanda – bottled water is available everywhere and is cheap to buy.

 Souvenir shopping is not up to the standard of Kenya or Tanzania.
 This is due to the fact that Rwanda does not have the flow of tourists like Kenya does.
 There are some beautiful handicrafts such as basketry, batik, drums and wood carvings to buy but you will find the easiest place to buy is in the centre of Kigali or in Butare.

-Visas are required by all nationalities and need to be obtained in advance.
-You must apply for this visa online at www.migration.gov.rw.
+Visas are required by all nationalities.
+Some nationalities must apply for this visa in advance online at www.migration.gov.rw.
 You'll need to apply for an Entry Visa on their website (Services tab, Visa) which should take approx 2-5 days to come through.
 You must print this Entry Facility out to present at the border.

 Nationals of Australia, Israel, New Zealand, USA, Germany, South Africa, Kenya, Great Britain, Sweden and Singapore are not required to pre-register, however must pay the visa fee upon arrival at the border post.

 The visa costs approx US$60 payable on the border, with the exception of national from Australia, Israel, New Zealand, USA, Germany, South Africa, Kenya, Great Britain, Sweden and Singapore for whom the visa fee is US$30.

 If you are asked to provide an address in Rwanda on your visa form, please use the address below -

 Centre Pastoral Notre Dame De Fatima,